Hunter and Clemson host Virginia Tech

 Blacksburg, Virginia; Saturday, 5 p.m.
 EST

-BOTTOM LINE: Clemson faces Virginia Tech after Chase Hunter scored 23 points in Clemson’s 86-72 victory over the Syracuse Orange.
+BOTTOM LINE: Clemson visits Virginia Tech after Chase Hunter scored 23 points in Clemson’s 86-72 victory over the Syracuse Orange.

 The Hokies have gone 7-4 in home games.
-Virginia Tech gives up 72.9 points and has been outscored by 2.8 points per game.
+Virginia Tech has a 3-0 record in games decided by 3 points or fewer.

-The Tigers are 8-1 in conference matchups.
-Clemson is ninth in the ACC with 32.2 rebounds per game led by Ian Schieffelin averaging 9.8.
+The Tigers have gone 8-1 against ACC opponents.
+Clemson is 1-1 in games decided by less than 4 points.

-Virginia Tech is shooting 44.3% from the field this season, 0.8 percentage points higher than the 43.5% Clemson allows to opponents.
-Clemson has shot at a 46.7% clip from the field this season, 1.3 percentage points greater than the 45.4% shooting opponents of Virginia Tech have averaged.
+Virginia Tech averages 70.1 points per game, 3.1 more points than the 67.0 Clemson gives up.
+Clemson averages 9.3 made 3-pointers per game this season, 1.3 more made shots on average than the 8.0 per game Virginia Tech allows.

-The Hokies and Tigers square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Brandon Rechsteiner is averaging 7.2 points and 3.3 assists for the Hokies.
-Toibu Lawal is averaging 13.0 points and 6.6 rebounds while shooting 60.3% over the past 10 games.
+TOP PERFORMERS: Jaden Schutt averages 2.1 made 3-pointers per game for the Hokies, scoring 8.3 points while shooting 36.0% from beyond the arc.
+Toibu Lawal is shooting 60.3% and averaging 13.0 points over the last 10 games.

-Schieffelin is averaging 12.9 points, 9.8 rebounds and 3.2 assists for the Tigers.
-Hunter is averaging 3.3 made 3-pointers over the last 10 games.
+Hunter is shooting 50.0% and averaging 17.9 points for the Tigers.
+Jaeden Zackery is averaging 1.5 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Hokies: 5-5, averaging 72.4 points, 29.7 rebounds, 14.2 assists, 4.9 steals and 1.5 blocks per game while shooting 47.0% from the field.
 Their opponents have averaged 75.1 points per game.